jordan-bentley97/Sharp-Shooter/README.md

-Sharp Shooter
-A game made in Unity.
+A FPS game made in Unity following [a course](https://www.udemy.com/course/unitycourse2/).